AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Scale.md

 By default, there are three levels: the **month**, **quarter**, and **year**.
 You can change this configuration by combining {api:anychart.core.ui.Timeline#scale}scale(){api} with {api:anychart.scales.GanttDateTime#zoomLevels}zoomLevels(){api} and passing an array of settings.

 Each entry of the array is an object standing for a level.
-There you should specify two values – the time unit of the level (`unit`) and the number of time units per column (`count`):
+There you should specify two values, `unit` and `count`: the time unit of the level and the number of time units per column.

 ```
 // configure the scale